zekusmaximus/SMAIRS/PHASE_TWO_IMPLEMENTATION_PLAN.md

 Building on Phase One’s scene segmentation, anchoring system, and character extraction, Phase Two introduces the **reveal graph** infrastructure, **spoiler‑violation detection**, and **comparative analysis** capabilities that enable authors to make informed decisions about manuscript openings with minimal revision overhead.

-## Current Status: 🚧 IN PROGRESS
+## Current Status: ✅ COMPLETED
-Phase Two implementation is actively underway with substantial functionality already delivered.
-The core Opening Lab infrastructure is operational through CLI tools, with UI components in development.
+Phase Two implementation is completed.
+The Opening Lab is fully operational with all core features implemented, including reveal graph, spoiler detection, edit burden calculation, and LLM integration.
+UI components are integrated, and export functionality is available.

 ## Objectives
 1. **Build Reveal Graph Infrastructure** — Implement comprehensive reveal extraction and dependency tracking to map what readers know at each point in the manuscript.